Skip to main content

 Mistake #1: Prioritizing Volume Over Quality

-More leads ≠ better pipeline.
+More leads doesn’t mean a better pipeline.
 Flooding your CRM with unqualified contacts creates noise and burns your team out.
 Fix: define your ICP tightly, use intent signals to filter, and qualify before you enrich.

 Mistake #2: Not Following Up Enough

-Research from HubSpot shows it takes 5–12 touchpoints to convert a cold B2B prospect.
-Most reps give up after 1–2.
+Research from HubSpot shows it takes 5 to 12 touchpoints to convert a cold B2B prospect.
+Most reps give up after one or two.
 Fix: build automated sequences with multiple touchpoints across channels.

 Mistake #3: Treating All Leads the Same

-A lead that visited your pricing page three times is not the same as someone who downloaded a top-of-funnel ebook once.
+A lead that visited your pricing page three times isn’t the same as someone who downloaded a top-of-funnel ebook once.
 Fix: implement lead scoring based on behavior and firmographic fit.

 Mistake #4: Ignoring Data Decay

-B2B contact data decays at roughly 25% per year — job changes, company pivots, email updates.
+B2B contact data decays at roughly 25% per year through job changes, company pivots, and email updates.
 Fix: enrich and verify your database regularly, and monitor for job change signals to know when to re-engage.

 Mistake #5: Prospecting Without Triggers

 Reaching out cold with no context is the least efficient form of lead generation.
-Fix: monitor intent signals (hiring sprees, funding rounds, tech installs) and time your outreach accordingly.
-Our article on how to prospect at the right time using intent signals gives you a practical framework.
+Fix: monitor intent signals (hiring sprees, funding rounds, tech installs) and time your outreach to those moments.
+The article on how to prospect at the right time using intent signals gives a practical framework for doing this.

 Measuring B2B Lead Generation Performance